-When you use the Router in your network (Figure 2 and Figure 3), it becomes your connection to the Internet.
-Connections can be made directly to the Router, or to an OfficeConnect Switch or Hub, expanding the number of computers you can have in your network.
+When you use the Router in your network (Figure 2), it becomes your connection to the Internet.
+Connections can be made directly to the Router, or to a 3Com Switch, expanding the number of computers you can have in your network.